Astra-Interactive/AstraRating/README.md

 ```

 ### Adding Colors placeholders

-Section will be created by default if you installing plugin first time
+Section will be created by default if you're installing plugin first time

 ```yaml
 # Color are sorted by value: [-10, -5, 0, 5, 10]